Skip to main content

 Open dialogue:

 For open dialogue, there should be a positive atmosphere in every family right from the beginning.
-Parents should talk to their children about social evils, marriage, sexuality, substance abuse and planning.
+Parents should talk to their children about social evils, marriage, sexuality, substance abuse, and planning.
 Youth or children should be aware of it and be well aware of its consequences and impact on life.
 As children grow up, they will feel uncomfortable and restless with it.

 Parents should have open and honest conversations with their children about the dangers of drugs and alcohol.
-This includes discussions on peer pressure, refusal skills and the importance of making healthy choices.
+This includes discussions on peer pressure, refusal skills, and the importance of making healthy choices.
 My experienced parents should always keep their eyes open, and the relationship with them should be friendly.
 If a friend in the family has weak behaviour, it depends on the age.
 If parents want to see a positive future in the future, then parents have to keep an eye out secretly.
 In some cases, parents have started keeping an eye on other children as well, leaving their own children.
 This is not right.
 If your child is in bad company and the parents come to know about it, talk to the children the same day.
 Why delay for a day or two?
 By doing this, they will feel free to do wrong things and will continue to do so.
 Therefore, parental supervision is very important.

 Parental supervision: